Site iconLead Grow Develop

 U.S. Department of Labor Has Regulations Covering Highway Work Zones

 There are federal regulations covering highway construction worker safety.
-This covers workers for highway, street, road, tunnel, bridge, utility, and more highway infrastructure project workers.
+This includes workers for highway, street, road, tunnel, bridge, utility, and more highway infrastructure projects.
 These workers are exposed to dangers from both inside and outside their work zones.
-These injuries might include falls, being struck by equipment or vehicles, electrical shock, and being caught between motorized equipment or vehicles.
+Injuries might include falls, being struck by equipment or vehicles, electrical shock, and being caught between motorized equipment or vehicles.
 This might cause broken bones, cuts, crush injuries, head injuries, and more.

 Guidance is available from the Manual on Uniform Traffic Control Devices, or the MUTCD, the Federal Highway Administration, the DOT or Department of Transportation, and OSHA.
 OSHA has developed a very helpful webpage for use by both workers and employees to find up-to-date and usable information about work zones, signs, signals, and barricades that help make road construction zones safer.
 They also have an OSHA worker’s page that gives worker protection information and worker’s rights rules.